YuetChan/SeniorProject/README.md

 * User can be verified by presenting correct sequence of emotions

 ## Development Guide
-In order to use this application, you need to follow the steps below
+In order to work this application, you need to follow the steps below

 ```
 coming up...